 The funding for The Auburn is greatly helped by VASH vouchers subsidies for formerly homeless veterans through the Veterans Administration.

 1180 4th Street

-In 2014, 1180 4th Street, which is owned and operated by Mercy Housing, opened with ECS providing supportive housing services to 50 of 149 housing units for formerly-homeless families.
+Opened in 2014, 1180 4th Street, is an affordable and supportive housing site owned and operated by Mercy Housing with 149 units.
+ECS provides supportive housing services to 50 formerly homeless families who live there.

 Single Adults: learn more HERE.